 The output may look something like:

-In this case, the differences between HEAD on your-current-branch and master are not significant enough for airspeed velocity to report.
+In this case, the differences between HEAD on your-current-branch and main are not significant enough for airspeed velocity to report.

 To profile a particular benchmark in napari you can run